Low-Cost Privacy-Preserving Decentralized Learning: Evaluation

+\paragraph{Comparison} Comparing the results obtained on the two tasks, we observe clearly distinct behaviors: \begin{itemize} \item \cifar{}: We observe in~\cref{fig:cifar_tradeoffs} that even small perturbations can significantly reduce the attack efficiency.
+However, a higher noise level simply reduces the model's utility. \item \movielens{}: By contrast, low noise levels have minimal influence on attack performance.
+But higher noise levels succeed in consistently dampening the attack's efficiency. \end{itemize} We conjecture that these different behaviors result from the fact that \movielens{} considers a metric space in which the values of loss have a direct meaning for the attacker, while loss values are not directly significant in \cifar{}.
+This is also the reason why we consider test accuracy on \cifar{} and the test loss on \movielens{}.
+Regardless of these considerations, however, our results show that \sys{} outperforms Muffliato in both cases.

-\Cref{fig:aadvbars_nodyn} compares the best accuracy reached by \sys and Muffliato for various noise levels.
-In contrast to Muffliato, the accuracy of \sys is less sensitive to noise in the region of high test accuracy, \textit{i.e.}, \sys with noise $64\sigma$ achieves better test accuracy than Muffliato with a noise of $4\sigma$ in the static topology.
-Furthermore, for dynamic topology, \sys converges to the accuracy of \emph{No noise} at the noise level of $16\sigma$, while Muffliato never converges to the same accuracy even for the smallest noise of $2\sigma$.
-In conclusion, \sys demonstrates better convergence when compared to Muffliato for similar privacy vulnerabilities.
+\paragraph{Impact of the noise level} \Cref{fig:aadvbars_nodyn} compares the best accuracy reached by \sys and Muffliato for various noise levels on \cifar{}.
+In contrast to Muffliato, the accuracy of \sys is less sensitive to noise in the region of high test accuracy, \textit{i.e.}, \sys with a noise level of $8\sigma$ achieves similar test accuracy to Muffliato with a much lower noise level of $2\sigma$.
+Furthermore, this remains true even when comparing \sys with Muffliato 10-steps (even though Muffliato has a $10\times$ communication cost).
+Interestingly, \sys with 10 averaging steps does not experience any decrease in accuracy for all the noise levels we evaluated, since the noise cancellation can happen without proceeding through gradient descent.
+In conclusion, \sys demonstrates better convergence when compared to Muffliato for similar privacy vulnerabilities, without requiring additional averaging steps.